rtorchia/Smartthings-Hikvision-Events/README.md

   4) Tap on the *Update from Repo* button and select the Hikvision-Events repo.
   5) Select the Hikvison Motion Sensors application and install it.

 Repeat these steps 4 and 5 for installing the device handler under *My Device Handlers*.
+Also, don't forget to enable Oauth for the SmartApp.

 Hikvisioneventsserver Setup
   1) Edit the hikvisionevents.cfg file.